Updated December 6, 2021

-Even though many might tell you it is very easy to rent your property, whether we talk about a flat, a house or an office space, it’s not quite that simple.
-For you to have a smooth ride, from the first contact with your tenant to the last one, you should follow some easy steps.
-Here some major guidelines you should follow when renting your properties.
+Even though many might tell you it is very easy to rent your property, whether it's an apartment, house, or office space, it’s not quite that simple.
+For you to have a smooth ride, from the first contact with your tenant to the last one, you should follow these simple steps.
+Here are some guidelines to follow when you first start communicating with your new tenants.

 1. Send the Tenant the Lease Before Your Meeting

 It is of utmost importance to show your possible tenant the lease conditions and agreements.
-This way, neither you or your possible tenant will waste time negotiating a contract you don’t agree upon.
+This way, neither you nor your possible tenant will waste time negotiating a contract you don’t agree upon.